systemd/systemd/docs/INITRD_INTERFACE.md

 file system archive that is unpacked by the kernel and contains the first userspace code that runs.
 It typically finds and transitions into the actual root file system to use. systemd supports both initrd and initrd-less boots.
-If an initrd is used it is a good idea to pass a few bits of runtime information from the initrd to systemd in order to avoid duplicate work and to provide performance data to the administrator.
+If an initrd is used, it is a good idea to pass a few bits of runtime information from the initrd to systemd in order to avoid duplicate work and to provide performance data to the administrator.
 In this page we attempt to roughly describe the interfaces that exist between the initrd and systemd.
 These